yyle88/gormcngen/README.md

 **Using Chinese Field Names in Queries:**

-With the generated Chinese aliases, you can write queries using your native language:
+With the generated Chinese aliases, you can write queries using native language:

 ```go
 var product Product